w3c/wot/workshop/ws2/demos-2019-Munich/README.md

 ### Description
 An environment sensor is capable of measuring air quality by measuring the oxygen level.
-When a low oxygen condition is detected by the Oracle IoT-Cloud Service Asset Monitoring application, connected devices take the appropriate action to protect and alert citizens, such as draining a tank in the factory, turning off all air-conditioners, flash alert and warning lights, pubish alert messages and make voice announcements.
+During an industrial process, when a low oxygen condition is detected by the Oracle IoT-Cloud Service Asset Monitoring application, connected devices take the appropriate action to protect and alert citizens, such as draining a tank in the factory, turning off all air-conditioners, flash alert and warning lights, publish alert messages and make voice announcements.

 ### Device interactions (Proposal)

+* (Initially) A robot arm is doing an operation continuously
 * Environment sensor monitors air quality.
 * Cloud service discovers anomaly, critical condition and triggers the following actions (Oracle)
 * Drain the tank in a chemical factory (Siemens)
 * Flash a warning light (Fujitsu)
 * Turn off all air conditioners (Panasonic)
+* Bring the robot arm to a safe position (TUM)
 * Flash the lights (Smart Things)
 * Make voice announcements (Intel)
 ...